HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 Setting up our Choo application is as simple as running `npx create-choo-app choo-auth0`.
 Similar to *create-react-app* this script will create a basic Choo application with all required dependencies in a folder of our choosing.

 Take a look at the generated files.
-For our simple, authetnicated application presenting each user with an identicon we will:
+For our simple, authenticated application presenting each user with an identicon we will:

 - Create views in `views`
 - Create an authentication store in `stores`